mandafischer/mandafischer.github.io/teaching.md

 •	PSY100S (Introduction to Psychology)

 I led review tutorials and fielded student questions.

-### **Invited Guest Lecturer** | University of Toronto (April 2019)
-•	PSY493H1 Cognitive Neuroscience

-I gave an in-depth presentation and review on perceptual grouping and music research.
-Feedback from students (N = 12), Items on scale from 1-5: **4.7** overall in terms of clarity of content, delivery, organization, use of visual aids, enthusiasm, responsiveness to questions, overall lecturer quality.

 ### **Teaching Assistant** | University of Toronto (2018 - present)
 •	PSY202 (Statistics II)\